plotly/Streaming-Demos/README.md

 var plotlyStream = hyperquest(options)
 signalStream.pipe(req)
 ```
 Okay, super easy?
 Well, for real-time sharable & embeddable data visualization it sure is easier than all the other alternatives.
-Check out the example folders in this Repo.
-If you can do the Node check out `simple-signal-stream` as it will get you up and streaming quickly.
+For real examples that you can get running yourself check out the example folders in this repo.
+If you are into Node.js check out `simple-signal-stream` as it will get you up and streaming quickly.

 ## Intermediate streaming concepts
-- Data **MUST** be sent as newline separated JSON.
+- Data **MUST** be sent as newline separated *stringified* JSON.
 The stream server parses incoming data streams on newlines, so without newlines it will just assume a very long single JSON object and eventually just destroy the stream.
 ```javascript
 '{ "x": 3, "y": 1 }\n'
 ```